auth0-sandbox/auth0-application-development/module04-instructions.md

     <div style="text-align: center"><img src="./.assets/images/auth0-app-client-credentials.png" /></div>

-    This enables the BFF to use one client ID to both act on the user's behalf and get an access token for the backend API, and act on its own behalf and get an M2M client token for APIs it uses.
-    In this case that will be the Auth0 Management API.
+    NOTE: This enables the BFF to use one client ID to both act on the user's behalf and get an access token for the backend API, and act on its own behalf and get an M2M client token for the Auth0 Management API.

-    The BFF could use a different application configuration for this hybrid scenario.
-    Separating access would increase the work in the BFF to juggle separate client credentials, and as this is all handled in a "confidential client" in a controlled server environment the security gain is negligible.
+    In effect, a *hybrid application.*

-1. At the top of the page move from *Settings* to *APIs* and enable the *Auth0 Management API*:
+1. At the top of the page move select the *APIs* tab and enable the *Auth0 Management API*:

     <div style="text-align: center"><img src="./.assets/images/auth0-app-enable-mapi.png" /></div>

-    This section of the application integration is only used for APIs the application will establish a machine-to-machine connection with on its own behalf.
+    NOTE: This section of the application integration is only used for APIs the application will establish a machine-to-machine connection with on its own behalf.
     It has no bearing on issuing access tokens to act on the user's behalf through the Authorization Code Grant flow.